The Antlers (band): Hospice reissue and anniversary tour (2019)

 On March 8, 2019, The Antlers reissued Hospice via Frenchkiss/Transgressive.
 The reissue was pressed on double white vinyl and featured updated artwork and packaging from artist Zan Goodman.
 The same year, The Antlers embarked on a 10th anniversary tour, playing the album in its entirety.
 However, Silberman's health concerns led them to perform acoustic versions of the songs during intimate shows in smaller venues.
 It was the band's first live performances since 2015.
 The tour officially marked the departure of multi-instrumentalist Darby Cicci.

 Green to Gold and Losing Light EP (2021)

-The band's sixth studio album Green to Gold was released on March 26, 2021 by ANTI- in the US and Transgressive in the U.K./Europe.
+The band's sixth studio album Green to Gold was released on March 26, 2021, by ANTI- in the US and Transgressive in the U.K./Europe.
 On November 16, 2021, the band announced 2022 tour dates and released an EP titled Losing Light, which features reimagined versions of four songs from Green to Gold.

+Blight (2025)

+The band's seventh studio album Blight was released on October 10, 2025, by Transgressive.